Code of Ethics

 5. Directors are also expected to refrain from taking for themselves or exploiting opportunities discovered through their use of corporate assets or through their positions with the Company unless the Company has already been offered the opportunity and turned it down.

-7. Directors are expected to avoid securities transactions based on material, nonpublic information learned through their positions with the Company.
+7. Directors are expected to avoid securities transactions based on materia nonpublic information learned through their positions with the Company.
 Directors are expected to refrain from competing with the Company.

 9. It is the policy of the Company to take commercial decisions from a commercial standpoint.
 This would sometimes require the company to seek or engage in holding constructive relationship with organizations and individuals doing business, or seeking to do business with the Company.
 At times, this may require the giving or receiving of incidental business gifts and entertainment.
 Directors who are providing or receiving third-party gifts and entertainment on behalf of the Company are expected to exercise good judgment in each case, taking into account considerations that include the character and type of gift or entertainment being offered as well as its purpose.
 As such, all expenditures for gifts and entertainment provided by the Corporation must be accurately recorded in the books and the records of the Company.
 Otherwise, no Director or Executive Officer shall solicit or accept gifts, payments, loans, services or any form of compensation from suppliers, customers, competitors or others seeking to do business with the Company.